Home (The X-Files): Filming and post-production

 Like the rest of the fourth season, "Home" was filmed in British Columbia.
-Most of the scenes depicting buildings were shot in the town of Surrey, British Columbia.
+Most of the scenes depicting buildings were shot in the town of Surrey, British Columbia, with the exterior of the Langley Community Hall in Fort Langley doubling as Home's sheriff's station.
 As the town's architecture comprised both old and new styles, careful reverse angles were employed to preserve the impression of "small-town America".
 The building used as the Peacock house had been previously utilized in the season two episode "Aubrey".
 At that time, the producers noted that the house had been "untouched for years" and was "so good" they had to return to film it again.
 The car that the Peacock family drives in the episode was found on a farm outside Vancouver.
 It was rented and restored for use in the episode.
 Cadillac later sent the producers a letter thanking them for including one of their cars in the show.

 After the episode aired, Tucker Smallwood recalled that the filming was an unpleasant experience.
 He entered production of the episode with little knowledge of the nature of The X-Files, and was surprised when he received the screenplay.
 During his first day on set, he asked other cast members if the series was always so violent.
 An unidentified crew member said, "this is awful even for us", and commented that it was probably the most gruesome episode of the series run.
 During the sheriff's death scene Smallwood insisted on performing his own stunts, until he hit his head attempting a dive.
 Another uncomfortable moment for the actor involved lying face down in a pool of fake blood for more than 90 minutes.